mcdonaldcm7/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

   9-fizz_buzz.c: This program prints the number 1 to 100 replacing multiples of 3 with Fizz and multiples of 5 with Buzz, and multiples of 3 and 5 with FizzBuzz

+  10-print_triangle.c: This program draws a triangle of the specified input size.